-The study is expected to run one year, starting as soon as possible upon the signing of the Operator Agreement.
+The study is expected to run five years, starting as soon as possible upon the signing of the Operator Agreement.
 The projected timeline of the study is [date] - [date].
-Early results will be analyzed after three months and quarterly thereafter.
+Early results will be analyzed after one year and annually thereafter.